Cowoop/cowspa3/help/source/migration.rst

 Our members uses hubspace to make the bookings and manage their profiles
 ------------------------------------------------------------------------
-HubOps is primarily Hosts platform
+HubOps is primarily Hosts platform.
 So till members platform work is complete, we agreed to setup a minimal booking page for members.
 This page will be available as a page within existing microsites.
 Other things such as search/profiles will not be available here.

 HubOps URL and access details
 -----------------------------
 http://ops.the-hub.net

 Credentials (i.e. username and password) are same as hubspace credentials.

 Member login URL